How to Choose the Right Cycling Helmet

 Enduro helmets are perhaps the most versatile and commonly used of helmet styles, as they offer riders both excellent coverage as well as all-day comfort and ventilation.
 Recently this helmet category has seen innovation that allows riders to easily remove chin guards, as well as helmet frames that offer reinforced protection to riders’ ears.

 Offering the most protection and coverage as possible are downhill full-face helmets.
 Because of the dangerous terrain and jumps presented in downhill mountain biking, the protection offered to riders needs to be consummate to the damage they’re facing.
-This means that downhill helmets have a separate rating relegated to their class, ensuring that these helmets will protect riders in the worst case scenarios.
+This means that downhill helmets have a separate rating relegated to their class, ensuring that these helmets will protect riders in the worst-case scenarios.

 Other Types of Helmets

 BMX Helmets Born out of a need to protect riders pushing their trick riding abilities, BMX helmets are “bucket” style design helmets that maximize coverage on the front and back of the skull, similar to some mtb helmets and skate helmets.
-BMX helmets often have less ventilation openings in them, although they still maintain some openings to keep riders comfortable.
-Due BMX riding typically occurring on concrete or asphalt surfaces, these helmets need to offer complete coverage and as a result are typically best paired with a supporting anti concussion technology.
+BMX helmets often have fewer ventilation openings in them, although they still maintain some openings to keep riders comfortable.
+Due to BMX riding typically occurring on concrete or asphalt surfaces, these helmets need to offer complete coverage and as a result, are typically best paired with a supporting anti concussion technology.

 Commuter Helmets Similar to BMX helmets, commuter or hybrid helmets often maximize their coverage, as well as ventilation to keep riders as safe and comfortable as possible.
-Due to the potential dangers with commuting, commuter helmets also need to deliver as much coverage as possible as well as a well ventilated helmet for daily rides.
+Due to the potential dangers with commuting, commuter helmets also need to deliver as much coverage as possible as well as a well-ventilated helmet for daily rides.

 Multi-Directional Impact Protection System or MIPS technology is a helmet liner that sits between the rider's head and the outer shell, typically consisting of high-density EPS foam.
 It’s been proven to reduce the impact that is concentrated from one zone and help spread the impact so that it isn’t as focused, which helps reduce the overall trauma to the rider’s head in a crash.
 Instead of having a centralized impact location as the helmet receives a concussive impact, the MIPS layer shifts within the helmet, allowing the outer shell of your lightweight bicycle helmet to rotate and disperse impact.
 This technology has had such a profound impact on head trauma and concussion prevention that it has been adopted across many different sports and platforms.
 You can find MIPS options for any riding style, and most often than not helmets that aren’t equipped with it already have a MIPS counterpart.
-Although it may cost a little more, I would strongly encourage everyone to consider buying a MIPS equipped helmet, or an equivalent helmet technology to give you additional concussion protection.
+Although it may cost a little more, I would strongly encourage everyone to consider buying a MIPS-equipped helmet, or an equivalent helmet technology to give you additional concussion protection.

 One of the biggest developments to hit the mountain bike helmet industry lately has been the advent of removable chin bar/chin protection, which effectively converts enduro half-shell helmets into full face helmets.
 While there are a few designs of this concept being produced by various manufacturers, most notably Giro and Bell, the concept of the removable protection is fairly similar from one brand to the next.
 The helmet has a chin protector that can be easily inserted into the helmet, as well as easily removed, giving riders comfort during their climbs and increased confidence on their descents.
 This technology has been a huge step in dual-discipline versatility, allowing riders to push their descents past what they would normally do, due to the additional face coverage.
 While the chin guard itself doesn’t mean that this helmet is rated by the CPSC to be a downhill helmet, there are downhill-specific helmets that offer the removable chin guard.
 These would be the only helmets rated for actual downhill riding.